mahmoo30/eCommerce/README.md

 ## 💾 Installation
 To install necessary dependencies (inquirer), run the following command:
-- npm init
+- npm init -y
-- npm install mysql2
+- npm i mysql2
-- npm install sequelize
+- npm i sequelize
-- npm install dotenv
+- npm i dotenv
+- npm i express

 ## Usage
 As a manager at an internet retail company, you can use this app as a back end for your e-commerce website that uses the latest technologies so that your company can compete with other e-commerce companies.